-- Anaha, a 317-unit residential tower, located in Ward Village, that we expect to complete during the third quarter 2017. - HHC 242 Self-Storage facility, with 654 self-storage units, located in The Woodlands, which was completed during the first quarter 2017.
+- Anaha, a 317-unit residential tower, located in Ward Village, that we expect to complete during the third quarter 2017. - HHC 242 Self-Storage facility, with 654 self-storage units, located in The Woodlands, which we expect to complete during the first quarter 2017.